flow-storm/hansel/Readme.md

 Hansel leaving a trail o pebbles.

-Hansel allows you to instrument Clojure[Script] forms so they leave a trail when they run.
+Hansel allows you to instrument Clojure[Script] forms and entire namespaces, so they leave a trail when they run.

+It is ment as a platform to build tooling that depends on code instrumentation, like debuggers.

 [![Clojars Project](https://img.shields.io/clojars/v/com.github.jpmonettas/hansel.svg)](https://clojars.org/com.github.jpmonettas/hansel)

-Example :
+## Clojure QuickStart

+### Basic instrumentation

 ```clojure
 (require '[hansel.api :as hansel]) ;; first require hansel api